DanielleGrigsby/piano-exercise-matrix/README.md

 ## 🎹 Project Description

-The Piano Exercise Matrix is a web-based application designed to help piano students and enthusiasts organize and track their practice routines.
-It provides a dynamic matrix of piano exercises based on selected keys and scales, a visual piano to display scales, and a practice log to keep track of progress.
+The Piano Exercise Matrix is a web-based application designed to help piano students and enthusiasts organize  practice and track it.
+It provides a dynamic matrix of balanced technical exercises based on your selected keys and scales, a piano visualiser to display and play scales, and a practice log to keep track of progress and print if you want.

+## 🚀 Live Demo

+You can try out the Piano Exercise Matrix live [https://daniellegrigsby.github.io/piano-exercise-matrix/](https://DanielleGrigsby.github.io/piano-exercise-matrix/)

 *(I will add more detail here about my vision for the Piano Exercise Matrix becoming a multi-instrument and songwriting tool later).*